ONE DAY IN TAKAYAMA, JAPAN

 Photo credit: CN Tower.

-The Edge Walk experience occurs seasonally (in almost any kind of weather), and starts at C$ 199 per person.
+The Edge Walk experience occurs seasonally (in almost any kind of weather).
 It includes two photo prints, video, a certificate of achievement, and a visit to the two observation levels.
 You can also buy digital photo copies for an additional charge.

 Kensington Market

-Next, spend a few hours at Kensington Market (Kensington Avenue, Toronto ON M5T 2K2), a multicultural and artsy district of Toronto, that has been a World Heritage Site of Canada since 2006.
-It’s in downtown as well, and has many narrow streets, so it’s easier to walk than drive in this area.
+Next, spend a few hours at Kensington Market, a multicultural and artsy district of Toronto.
+It has been a World Heritage Site of Canada since 2006.
+It’s in downtown as well and has many narrow streets, so it’s easier to walk than drive in this area.

-Every last Sunday of the month (except during the winter months), only pedestrians can enter Kensington Market, to enjoy live music and street theatre shows, dancing, and games, as well as the Winter Solstice Festival in December.
+Every last Sunday of the month (except during the winter months), only pedestrians can enter Kensington Market.
+You can enjoy live music and street theatre shows, dancing, and games, as well as the Winter Solstice Festival in December.

 The Garden Car in 2012 (left) and in 2023 (right).